Snapyt159/firstpages/README.md

-this is a website so you can send an email to someone else
+this is a website where you can send an email to someone else